Boy begs Wizkid as he finally says singer did things more than N10m for him

 Wizkid's bodyguard speaks on Ahmed's case

-Wizkid's bodyguard Obinna spotted the news of Ahmed, the 12-year-old boy that the singer made promises to some years ago.
+Wizkid's bodyguard Obinna spotted the news of Ahmed, who the singer made promises to some years ago.
 It was earlier reported that the young boy was begging on the streets.

 Obinna said the singer gave the young boy more than N10m and enrolled him in one of the best schools in Lagos but he got expelled.